Worldwide Developers Conference: 2020

-WWDC 2020 was held from June 22 to June 26, 2020 as an online-only conference for the first time because of the ongoing COVID-19 pandemic.
+WWDC 2020 was held from June 22 to 26, 2020 as an online-only conference for the first time because of the ongoing COVID-19 pandemic.
 The announcements at the online Apple Special Event included iOS 14, iPadOS 14, watchOS 7, tvOS 14, macOS Big Sur, and Apple's transition to custom ARM processors for their Macintosh family of personal computers, including a prototype ARM-based Mac for developer use.
 The event video footage was recorded at Apple Park in Cupertino, California.
 In total, the event got over 22 million views with around 72 hours of content.

 2021

-WWDC 2021, with the tag line "Glow and behold.", was held from June 7 to June 11, 2021 as another online-only conference due to the COVID-19 pandemic. iOS 15, iPadOS 15, watchOS 8, tvOS 15, macOS Monterey, and other software updates were announced.
+WWDC 2021, with the tag line "Glow and behold.", was held from June 7 to 11, 2021 as another online-only conference due to the COVID-19 pandemic. iOS 15, iPadOS 15, watchOS 8, tvOS 15, macOS Monterey, and other software updates were announced.
 There were no new hardware announcements at the conference.
 As with 2020, the event video footage was recorded at Apple Park in Cupertino, California.

 2022

-WWDC 2022, with the tagline "Call to code.", was held from June 6 to June 10, 2022 as another online-only conference due to the COVID-19 pandemic despite improvements, just like the previous two held in 2020 and 2021, although there was a special day at Apple Park on June 6, allowing developers and students to watch the online events together.
+WWDC 2022, with the tagline "Call to code.", was held from June 6 to 10, 2022, as an online conference due to the COVID-19 pandemic despite improvements, although there was a special day at Apple Park on June 6, allowing developers and students to watch the online events together.
 Despite the COVID-19 pandemic, the event also occurred as an in-person conference for the first time since the previous one held in 2019. iOS 16, iPadOS 16, watchOS 9, tvOS 16 and macOS Ventura were announced at the conference.
 Stage Manager for Macs was also introduced during the initial presentation.
 Hardware announcements included the M2 chip and updated MacBook Air and 13-inch MacBook Pro models based on it.

+2023

+WWDC 2023, with the tagline "Code new worlds" was held from June 5 to 9 in an online format with an in-person experience at Apple Park on the first day of the show.
+Similarly to the previous years, Apple held the Swift Student Challenge, launched in 2020 for the first time, with applications through April 19 and results on May 9.
+Prizes included WWDC outerwear, AirPods Pro, a customized pin set, and a one-year membership in the Apple Developer Program.
+Among the winners, some were randomly chosen to attend the Apple Park special event.
+For software, Apple introduced macOS 14 Sonoma, the 20th major release of macOS, as well as iOS 17, iPadOS 17, watchOS 10, tvOS 17 and firmware updates to AirPods.
+For hardware, they announced the Apple M2 Ultra SoC for Macs, 15-inch MacBook Air with M2, Mac Studio with M2 Max and Ultra and the Mac Pro with M2 Ultra.
+They also unveiled an AR/VR headset under the name of "Apple Vision Pro", which would have games and experiences developed with Unity.